nunocoracao/blowfish/exampleSite/content/docs/hosting-deployment/index.md

 title: "Hosting & Deployment"
 date: 2020-08-07
 draft: false
-description: "Learn how to deploy a Congo site."
+description: "Learn how to deploy a Blowfish site."
 slug: "hosting-deployment"
 tags: ["hosting", "deployment", "docs", "github", "netlify", "render"]
 ---

-There are many ways to deploy your Hugo website built with Congo.
+There are many ways to deploy your Hugo website built with Blowfish.
 The theme is designed to be flexible in almost any deployment scenario.

-Congo is built using relative URLs throughout the theme.
+Blowfish is built using relative URLs throughout the theme.
 This enables sites to easily be deployed to sub-folders and hosts like GitHub Pages.
 There's usually no special configuration required for this to work as long as the `baseURL` parameter has been configured in the `config.toml` file.

 The official Hugo [Hosting and Deployment](https://gohugo.io/hosting-and-deployment/) docs are the best place to learn how to deploy your site.
 The sections below contain some specific theme configuration details that can help you deploy smoothly with certain providers.